8 of the Most Inspiring Eco Hostels, Lodges, and Eco Hotels in the World

 If you’ve been following Just Leaving Footprints for a while now, you know that this site is as much about sustainability as it is about tourism and travel.
-While I have been traveling quite slowly and mainly staying with friends, I have yet to stay at a proper eco hostel or hotel.
+While I have been traveling quite slowly and mainly staying with friends, I have yet to stay at any proper eco hostels or hotels.
 Luckily, I was able to turn to some fellow travel bloggers who have stayed at a variety of eco accommodations.
 I am so happy to have been able to put together this round-up of some most inspiring eco hostels, lodges and hotels together.
 I really and truly couldn’t have done it without the wonderful bloggers who contributed.
 While reading, please check out the bloggers and their websites as well.

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.

 Constance Moofushi is an absolutely fabulous place to chill out and relax.
 It’s five star bliss.
 You’re surrounded by warm, turquoise ocean and white sand beaches, staying in an over-water villa with unobstructed sea views.
 We also loved the fact that Constance Moofushi is all-inclusive – and the fact it isn’t any old all-inclusive.
 The food was out of this world.
 The wine list was extensive.
 The barman mixed dreamy cocktails.
-Our trip even included a snorkelling trip on the reefs where we saw turtles, manta rays and brightly coloured shoals of fish.
+Our trip even included a snorkeling trip on the reefs where we saw turtles, manta rays and brightly colored shoals of fish.

 Some eco hotels shove their eco credentials in your face, but not Constance Moofushi.
 It gained the prestigious Green Globe certification back in 2014.
 Since then Constance Moofushi installed a host of eco-friendly improvements including energy-efficient lighting and non-toxic cleaning products.
 This was all on top of initiatives such as recycling and composting.
 In its most recent certification, it achieved an impressive 84% compliance score.